deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](charts/charts_12_0.png "🔼 Fig. 10: Comparision of FID and CLIP-L score across different CFG scales for two text-to-image models: FiTv2-XL/2 and SiT-XL/2.
 FiTv2-XL/2 significantly outperforms SiT-XL/2 in terms of FID score and CLIP-L score.")

-> 🔼 The chart compares the FID and CLIP-L scores of FiTv2-XL/2 and SiT-XL/2 models at various classifier-free guidance (CFG) scales for text-to-image generation.
+> 🔼 The chart compares the FID and CLIP-L scores of FiTv2-XL/2 and SiT-XL/2 models at various CFG scales for text-to-image generation, showing FiTv2-XL/2's superior performance.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 10: Comparision of FID and CLIP-L score across different CFG scales for two text-to-image models: FiTv2-XL/2 and SiT-XL/2.
 FiTv2-XL/2 significantly outperforms SiT-XL/2 in terms of FID score and CLIP-L score.